-Article 1 Subject matter and scope
+Subject matter and scope

-This Directive establishes common rules for the generation, transmission, distribution \Rightarrow , storage \Leftrightarrow and supply of electricity, together with consumer protection provisions, with a view to improving and \Rightarrow creating truly integrated \Leftrightarrow integrating competitive \Rightarrow , consumer-centered and flexible \Leftrightarrow electricity markets in the Community \boxtimes Union $\langle \boxtimes \rangle$. \Rightarrow Using the advantages of an integrated market, the Directive aims at ensuring affordable energy prices for consumers, a high degree of security of supply and a smooth transition towards a decarbonised energy system \Leftrightarrow .
-It lays down the \Rightarrow key \Leftrightarrow rules relating to the organisation and functioning of the \boxtimes European $\langle \boxtimes \rangle$ electricity sector, \Rightarrow in particular rules on consumer empowerment and protection, on \Leftrightarrow open access to the \Rightarrow integrated \Leftrightarrow market, \Rightarrow on third party access to transmission and distribution infrastructure, unbundling rules, and on independent national energy regulators. \Leftrightarrow the organisation of systems.
-It also lays down universal service obligations and the rights of electricity consumers and elarifies competition requirements.
+This Directive establishes common rules for the generation, transmission, distribution \Rightarrow , storage \Leftrightarrow and supply of electricity, together with consumer protection provisions, with a view to improving and \Rightarrow creating truly integrated \Leftrightarrow integrating competitive \Rightarrow , consumer-centered and flexible \Leftrightarrow electricity markets in the Community \boxtimes Union $\langle \Xi \rangle$. \Rightarrow Using the advantages of an integrated market, the Directive aims at ensuring affordable energy prices for consumers, a high degree of security of supply and a smooth transition towards a decarbonised energy system \Leftrightarrow .
+It lays down the \Rightarrow key \Leftrightarrow rules relating to the organisation and functioning of the \boxtimes European $\langle \Xi \rangle$ electricity sector, \Rightarrow in particular rules on consumer empowerment and protection, on \Leftrightarrow open access to the \Rightarrow integrated \Leftrightarrow market, \Rightarrow on third party access to transmission and distribution infrastructure, unbundling rules, and on independent national energy regulators. \Leftrightarrow the criteria and procedures applicable to calls for tenders and the granting of authorisations and the operation of systems.
+It also lays down universal service obligations and the rights of electricity consumers and clarifies competition requirements.